-Students completing the Associate in Arts for Transfer in Philosophy will:
+Students completing the Associate in Arts in Philosophy for Transfer (AA-T) will be able to:

-- demonstrate the ability to evaluate philosophical positions critically and systematically; - demonstrate the ability to formulate and defend philosophical positions; - master the ability to write well-reasoned, well-integrated essays about materials recently studied; - master the ability to orally defend positions taken in written work.
+- demonstrate the ability to evaluate philosophical positions critically and systematically. - demonstrate the ability to formulate and defend philosophical positions. - master the ability to write well-reasoned, well-integrated essays about materials recently studied. - master the ability to orally defend positions taken in written work.